saraculhane/acstats/README.md

 ### Overview

-The **rticles** package includes a set of [R Markdown](http://rmarkdown.rstudio.com) templates that enable authoring of R related journal and conference submissions, and creating e-books.
+The **rticles** package includes a set of [R Markdown](http://rmarkdown.rstudio.com) templates that enable authoring of journal and conference submissions, e-books, class projects, and a variety of other reports.
+Currently, this package only includes a template for creating a senior thesis at Reed College.

 Under the hood, LaTeX templates are used to ensure that documents conform precisely to submission standards.
-At the same time, composition and formatting can be done using lightweight [markdown](http://rmarkdown.rstudio.com/authoring_basics.html) syntax, and R code and its output can be seamlessly included using [knitr](http://yihui.name/knitr/).
+At the same time, composition and formatting can be done using lightweight [markdown](http://rmarkdown.rstudio.com/authoring_basics.html) syntax, and **R** code and its output can be seamlessly included using [knitr](http://yihui.name/knitr/).

 Using **rticles** has some prerequisites which are described below.
-You can get most of these pre-requisites automatically by installing the latest preview release of RStudio (instructions for using **rticles** without RStudio are also provided).
+To compile PDF documents using **R**, you are going to need to have LaTeX installed.
+It can be downloaded for Windows at <http://http://miktex.org/download> and for Mac at <http://tug.org/mactex/mactex-download.html>.

 ### Using rticles from Chester's GitHub